innogames/slack-bot/readme.md

 ```

 # Configuration
-The configuration is managed via simple yaml files which are storing the credentials for the external services and the custom commands etc.
+The configuration is managed via simple .yaml files which are storing the credentials for the external services and the custom commands etc.

 It's supported to split up the configuration into multiple files.

 **Possible structure:**
 - `secret.yaml` containing the credentials for the external services (slack, jenkins) - can be managed by puppet/ansible etc.
 - `jenkins.yaml` configuration of jenkins job and their parameters etc
-- `project-X.yaml` custom commands (aka macros) for a specific team
+- `project-X.yaml` custom commands for a specific team
 - `project-Y.yaml`

 To load the config files, use `go run cmd/bot/main.go -config /path/to/config/*.yaml` which merged all configs together.

 ## Slack
 To run this bot, you need a "bot token" for your slack application.

 [Take a look here](https://api.slack.com/docs/token-types#bot) how to get one.

 ## Jenkins